For Student Entrepreneurs, founders, institutions, corporates, and public partners

 Does everyone travel?

 No. The program starts virtually so more people can participate.
-Physical immersion is optional, selective, and designed for Student Entrepreneurs and founders who are ready for deeper exposure.
+Physical immersion is optional, selective, and designed for participants who are ready for deeper exposure.

 Can universities sponsor seats?